magicalsoup/Highschool/Grade 9/Science/SNC1DZ/TextBook_Questions_Unit_2_Chemistry.md

 ## Pages 240 Questions 1 - 5
 1. **Do all atoms of the same element contain the same number of protons?
 Explain** Not all elements has this property, while most do, some may fluctuate
-2. **Do all atoms of thhe same element contain the same number of neutrons?
-Explain** Not sure
+2. **Do all atoms of the same element contain the same number of neutrons?
+Explain** Not all elements have the samle number of neutrons, as there are isotopes that contain different numbers of neutrons

 3. **Which of the followinig statements are correct? rewrite incorrect statements to correct them**
     - The aomic number always equals the number of protons. **CORRECT**